What sort of crashes happened on our roads over the last five years?

-Most were licensed to ride, not under the influence of drugs or alcohol and involved in a solo crash.
-Almost all were men over 40 simply enjoying a scenic ride on country roads.
+Most were licensed to ride, not under the influence of drugs or alcohol and involved in a single vehicle crash.
+Many were men over 40 simply enjoying a scenic ride on country roads.

 They may have been riders just like you.

 Here’s what we know about the crashes:

 No other vehicles involved.
 In just under half of the fatal crashes there was no other vehicle reported to be involved.

 Loss of control.
 The vast majority of single vehicle crashes appear to be linked with a rider’s loss of control.

 High speed.
 One in three crashes occurred on roads with a speed limit of 100km/h or 110 km/h.
 In some other crashes on lower speed roads, inappropriate or excessive speed led to a loss of control.